wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/437-letter-graham-to-moore.md

 Sir Alec Douglas-Home has had no indication of the views of the present Australian government on this question.

-Subject to any views which you may wish to convey to him, Sir Alec Douglas-Home would propose to reply to the Governor along the lines of paragraphs 2 to 4 of this letter.3
+Subject to any views which you may wish to convey to him, Sir Alec Douglas-Home would propose to reply to the Governor along the lines of paragraphs 2 to 4 of this letter.[3](#f3)

 1 J.A.N.
 Graham, Private Secretary to Secretary of State for Foreign and Commonwealth Affairs; (Sir) Philip Moore, Deputy Private Secretary to the Queen, 1966–72, Assistant Private Secretary, 1972–77, Private Secretary, 1977–86.

 2 See Document 436.

 3 Replying to Graham, Sir Martin Charteris, the Queen’s Private Secretary (1972–77) commented that Oliphant’s letter made ‘gloomy reading’ (UKNA: FCO 24/1373, letter, Charteris to Graham, 25 July 1972).

+[UKNA: FCO 24/1373]